Bodyguard (2010 film)

-Bodyguard is a 2010 Indian Malayalam-language romantic comedy action film written and directed by Siddique.
-It stars Dileep and Nayanthara in the lead roles, while Mithra Kurian and Thiagarajan play supporting roles.
+Bodyguard is a 2010 Indian Malayalam-language action comedy film written and directed by Siddique.
+It stars Dileep with Nayanthara and Mithra Kurian in the lead.
 This film was Nayanthara's comeback to Malayalam cinema after a gap of four years, and it is the first time that Dileep had worked with Siddique.
-The music was composed by Ouseppachan with popular choreographer-director Prabhu Deva choreographing the song sequences.
+The music was composed by Ouseppachan with choreographer-director Prabhu Deva choreographing the song sequences.
+Dileep's performance was highly praised by other actors for this film.